KatherineMichel/pinax-tutorial/pinax_starter_projects.md

 Pinax starter projects inherit from one another, meaning that a Pinax starter project includes the packages of a project it inherits from.

-See our Contributing documentation for information about how inheritance is implemented.

 ### Pinax Starter Projects, Django, and Templates

 All Pinax starter projects inherit from pinax-project-zero, which includes Django 2.0 and pinax-templates app.